CNugteren/midisurf/README.md

 * Certain features of Midi tracks are not supported yet and parsing those tracks will result in an error

-* The Atari ST sometimes needs a reboot after the game is ended - unclear why this needed

 Compilation
 -------------